 Some bacteria are known to produce their own electricity, which could make them useful in making up batteries and fuel cells.
 Until yesterday, however, the attempts had been inefficient and inflexible.

 Today, good news in the field of innovative batteries.
-Researchers from the Karlsruhe Institute of Technology (KIT) have created a "biohybrid" structure built around a hydrogel that can support microbes while efficiently harvesting their energy.
-The bacteria at the center of this system are known as exoelectrogenic bacteria: this family of microbes can produce electrons, transfer them across their outer membrane and thus away from their cell.
+Researchers at the Karlsruhe Institute of Technology (KIT) have created a “biohybrid” structure built around a hydrogel that can support microbes as they efficiently harvest their energy.
+The bacteria at the center of this system are known as exoelectrogenic bacteria: this family of microbes can produce electrons, transfer them across their outer membrane, and then away from their cell.
 If we can capture these electrons, exoelectrogenic bacteria can essentially help build a living battery.

 But there is a delicate balance, and evidently previous attempts had failed to respect it.
-Conductive materials are needed to deflect electrons on an electrode, but most of these are not ideal for bacteria survival.
+Conductive materials are needed to deflect electrons onto an electrode, but most of these are not ideal for bacteria to survive.
 Those who are more welcoming to life, on the other hand, are not efficient conductors.
-In summary: if there was a good conductor, it killed bacteria and therefore no energy.
-No living battery.
+In summary: if there was a good conductor, it killed the bacteria and therefore no energy.
+No living drums.
 If the conductor was not good, the bacteria remained alive but not enough energy was produced.

 The new study for the living battery